 The Kingdoms that make up modern-day Georgia in the Caucasus mountains leave a cultural legacy of thousands of years.
 While Georgia is not a wealthy state (compared to most Western European nations), it’s a land rich in dance, music, viticulture, food, and tradition.
 Georgia offers a diverse landscape comprising mountains, lakes, coastline, wine-growing regions, desert, and temperature rainforest all packed into a small country.

 With the reputation for having arguably the friendliest people in the world, Georgia welcomes visitors with open arms.
 Put Tbilisi, Batumi, Kazbegi, Kakheti, Kutaisi, and Svaneti on your bucket list.
 Expect to see Georgia winning accolades for the best tourist destination in the world in the not too distant future.

 Budget airlines are launching flights from all over Europe and Asia to Tbilisi and Kutaisi.
 For most people wanting to travel to Georgia, visas are not required.
 And to top it off, Georgia is an inexpensive place to travel.
-The first tourist wave, digital nomads, wine-lovers, and outdoor enthusiasts has started to arrive.
+The first waves of tourists, Tbilisi day-trippers, wine-lovers, and outdoor enthusiasts have started to arrive.
 What are you waiting for?

 Georgia is one of the most photogenic countries in the world.
 The mountain air, Mediterranean climate of long sunny days, colourful old world culture mixed with modern technology, and the blend of ultra-modern and soviet colonial buildings, particularly in the capital, Tbilisi, makes Georgia (the country) a photographer’s dream.